openebs/openebs/contribute/design/1.x/cstor/pdb/20200113-cstor-poddisruptionbudget.md

 created then at max nC3 + nC4 + nC5 PDB's will be created(Where 3, 4 & 5 are
 replicas).

+Note:
+    - Further optimization is done on PDB creation.
+PDB creation can be avoided when the current volume replica pools are already subset of any existing PDB then current CVC will refer to existing superset PDB(instead of creating new PDB).
+      But not vice versa.
+      Example:
+         If PDB2 needs to be created among pool1, pool2 and pool3 this can be avoided if there is any existing PDB created among pool1, pool2, pool3 and pool4.
-Note: PDB will be created only for HA volumes(i.e only for the volumes greater than or equal to 3 replica count).
+    - PDB will be created only for HA volumes(i.e only for the volumes greater than or equal to 3 replica count).
+    - During deprovision of volume PDB will be deleted automatically if no cStorVolume refers to PDB.

 ### Steps to perform user stories
 - User has to create HighAvailable volumes on cStor then PDB will be created by